tombewley/tombewley.github.io/_posts/2019-12-29-weekly-readings-12.md

   - weekly-readings
 ---

-xxx; xxx; xxx
+Goal hierarchies as rule sets; mutual information and auxiliary tasks for representation learning; model-based understanding.

 ## 📝 Papers

 ### Bain, Michael, and Claude Sammut.
 “A Framework for Behavioural Cloning,” 2001.

-Describes experiments in automatically cloning reactive agents from human demonstration for the task of flying a simulated aircraft along a specified flight plan. $10$ episodes of demonstration are recorded from each of $3$ human pilots, each with around $1000$ control action datapoints.
+This relatively early paper describes experiments in automatically cloning reactive agents from human demonstration for the task of flying a simulated aircraft along a specified flight plan. $10$ episodes of demonstration are recorded from each of $3$ human pilots, each with around $1000$ control action datapoints.
 For each datapoint, the state of the system is recorded, as described by a set of relevant state variables (e.g. aircraft heading, speed, distance to runway…)

-Quinlan's C4.5 decision tree induction algorithm is used to fit rule sets to data from each pilot *individually*, since different flying styles are possible.
+Quinlan's *C4.5* decision tree induction algorithm is used to fit rule sets to data from each pilot *individually*, since different flying styles are possible.
 Furthermore, the flight plan is divided into seven sub-tasks corresponding to the instructions given to the participants.
 Finally, since there are four control dimensions – elevator, rollers, thrust, flaps – a decision tree is fit to each (with actions discretised into bins of equal frequency on a per-pilot basis).
 Hence in total, $3\times7\times4=84$ trees are induced.
 Post-pruning is performed to yield more readable, noise-tolerant trees.

 Even though trees are learned on a per-dimension basis, they are found to yield smooth and well-coordinated action.
 But despite the trees being induced for each subtask, the nature of these tasks is not explicitly represented, which is surely a missed opportunity.